 Since 2000 the Society has held the ICED conferences biennially in Stockholm, Melbourne, Paris, Stanford, Copenhagen, Seoul, Milan, and Vancouver.
 Other Society events include hosting or endorsing the conferences Engineering and Product Design Education, International Conference on Design Creativity; DESIGN, Design for X (DFX), Dependency and Structure Modeling (DSM), International Conference on Research into Design (ICoRD), International Conference on Advanced Design Research and Education (ICADRE), and NordDesign.
 The Society publishes the journal Design Science in collaboration with Cambridge University Press, and a wide range of conference papers and proceedings; it maintains a portfolio of design resources available to members on this website, including a repository of doctoral theses; and it endorses and supports a number of design research journals, doctoral summer schools, workshops and other specialty events.
 Its Special Interest Groups (SIGs) address a range of design topics of current interest, and its branches in Asia and North America serve as a regional focus of activities.
 The Society is particularly keen in supporting young design researchers.

-The Design Society is a charitable body, registered in Scotland under number SC 031694.
-Its Administration Address is:
+The Design Society is a charitable body, registered in Scotland under number SC 031694 and registered at:

 The Society is governed by the Board of Management.